Solomon Blatt Jr.: Career

 Blatt enlisted in the United States Navy after America's entrance into World War II and was commissioned an officer.
 He served on a destroyer that escorted liberty ships to Europe as well as participating in anti-submarine warfare.
 After the war, Blatt obtained a Bachelor of Laws in 1946 from the University of South Carolina School of Law and he commenced the practice of law in Barnwell for the firm Blatt and Fales; he remained in private practice until 1971.

 In 1971, his father had to resign as a trustee for the University of South Carolina because of a provision in the state constitution prohibiting dual office holding.
-The elder Blatt nominated his son to the board at just age twenty-five and the General Assembly approved the nomination.
+The elder Blatt nominated his son to the board and the General Assembly approved the nomination.
 The students responded by hanging an effigy of Speaker Blatt at Maxcy Monument with a poem attached that read "King Sol: Through my son I shall rule, with house members as my tools."
 As a trustee, Blatt served on the athletic committee and was instrumental in recruiting Frank McGuire as head coach of the men's basketball team.
-Blatt fully supported the university's withdrawal from the Atlantic Coast Conference in March 1971 because of the conference's strict academic standards and the special exceptions received by the North Carolina schools.